A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Data analysis

 \subsection{Comparison with short GRBs}

-To proceed with the {\bf AT2017gfo} - short GRBs comparison, each short GRB flux $F_{\nu}$ measured at the time $t_{GRB}$ was converted to a luminosity and, for each filter, a rest-frame light curve was built.
-In order to compare the {\bf AT2017gfo} and GRB luminosities in the same frequency, we proceeded as follows.
+To proceed with the AT2017gfo - short GRBs comparison, each short GRB flux $F_{\nu}$ measured at the time $t_{GRB}$ was converted to a luminosity and, for each filter, a rest-frame light curve was built.
+In order to compare the AT2017gfo and GRB luminosity in the same frequency, we proceeded as follows.
 For each GRB of our sample, we have a set of filters used for the observations.
-Given a GRB at redshift $z_{GRB}$, for each filter $X$ centered at the observed frequency $\nu_X$, we computed an effective rest-frame filter $X_{eff}$ centered at $\nu_{X,eff}=\nu_X\times(1+z_{GRB})$.
-By convolving the {\bf AT2017gfo} luminosity spectra taken at different epochs ($t$) with the effective rest-frame filter\footnote{The effective rest-frame filter was obtained by multiplying the filter response matrix by $(1+z_{GRB})$} $X_{eff}$, we were able to build a {\bf AT2017gfo} luminosity light curve $L_{X,eff}(t)$ in the rest frame filter $X_{eff}$, i.e., the same in which the GRB was observed.
+Given a GRB at redshift $z_{GRB}$, for each filter $X$ centred at the observed frequency $\nu_X$, we computed an effective rest-frame filter $X_{eff}$ centred at $\nu_{X,eff}=\nu_X\times(1+z_{GRB})$.
+By integrating the AT2017gfo luminosity spectra taken at different epochs ($t$) over the effective rest-frame filter \footnote{The effective rest-frame filter was obtained by multiplying the filter response matrix by $(1+z_{GRB})$} $X_{eff}$, we were able to build a AT2017gfo luminosity light curve $L_{X,eff}(t)$ in the rest frame filter $X_{eff}$, i.e., the same in which the GRB was observed.

-With this procedure, we built a set of {\bf AT2017gfo} luminosity light curves in the same set of filters used to observe a given GRB.
-In this way we could proceed in a straightforward manner to the comparison of the luminosities of {\bf AT2017gfo} and the GRB afterglow in each filter. {\bf Note that using the distance of 40.7 Mpc found by \cite{Cantiello2018a} {\bf AT2017gfo} would become fainter of a factor {\bf $\sim$1.15} and therefore the luminosity ratios would change.
-However, this would not change qualitatively our conclusions. }
+With this procedure, we built a set of AT2017gfo luminosity light curves in the same set of filters used to observe a given GRB.
+In this way we could proceed in a straightforward manner to the comparison of the luminosity of AT2017gfo and the GRB afterglow in each filter.
+Note that using the distance of 40.7 Mpc found by \cite{Cantiello2018a} AT2017gfo would become fainter of a factor $\sim$1.15 and therefore the luminosity ratios would change.
+However, this would not change qualitatively our conclusions.